hanzallanaveed/Content-Based-Image-Retrieval-Using-Radon-Barcode/README.md

 # Project Description

-There are a hundred handwritten images provided, with ten images representing each digit of a number (0 to 9).
-The aim is to retrieve a content-based image using a radon barcode.
-There is a singular barcode that represents each image, which will then be used to search for other barcodes that are the most similar to it.
-Then, through many trials, the accuracy of retrieving a similar image will then be acquired.
+One hundred handwritten images are provided, with ten images for each digit (0 to 9).
+The goal is to use a Radon barcode to perform content-based image retrieval.
+Each image is represented by a unique barcode, which is used to search for other barcodes that are most similar.
+Through multiple trials, the accuracy of retrieving similar images will be evaluated.